UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

     for someone to refer to dplyr, for example, as a library when it is actually a package (Wickham & Hadley, 2023).

+    [RB: this feels way too detailed.
+This session is about packages.
+Stating that these are sometimes called 'libraries' too suffices.
+Even that I'd suggest to remove, as it is not part of the teaching goal on how to use R packages]

 We might want to know where the ``R`` interpreter will be searching for packages, i.e. where the libraries are located (could be several).
 The easiest way to check is probably starting the interpreter and running the ``libPaths()`` function.

+[RB: No, we don't need to know where the R interpreter looks for libraries: this session is about using pre-installed R packages.
+They Should Just Work.
+This session will not help the learners at all to use their first R package on a cluster]

 .. tabs::